-Dwight Smith, Ed.D. serves as Chief Academic Officer at Lone Star College as the vice chancellor for Academic and Workforce Success with responsibilities for Academic Affairs, Office of External and Employer Relations, Honors and International Education, LSC Online, and Online Accessibility Services.
+Dwight Smith, Ed.D. serves as Chief Academic Officer at Lone Star College as the vice chancellor for Academic and Workforce Success with responsibilities for Academic Affairs, Office of External and Employer Relations, and Honors and International Education.

 Dr. Smith holds a Ed.D. in educational psychology from Rutgers University, an M.S. in Higher Education Administration from Southern Illinois University Carbondale and a B.A. in Economics and Psychology from Blackburn College.
 He has published about validity issues concerning the measurement of student learning and has contributed to accreditation and quality assurance through service at regional accrediting agencies.
 Dr. Smith serves as the LSC Accreditation Liaison with the Southern Association of Colleges and Schools Commission on Colleges.

 The Office of Academic Affairs administers a broad range of operations related to supporting the instructional operations of the college.
 Led by the Associate Vice Chancellor of Academic Affairs, staff members oversee operations, programs, and initiatives in support of the completion and success of our students through academic planning, assessment, curriculum development, compliance, academic policy development, learning support, and accreditation.
 Academic Affairs works closely with the instructional leadership at each campus.